Break Up Breakdown: 5 Ways I Was AWESOME In My Last Relationship

 First, I love going on dates.

 Second, my (former) girlfriend likes to dress up and look hot.
-I reveled in taking her out to show her off.

-She showed her appreciation by showering me with praise, complimenting me to her friends, telling me how much she loved our fun little day trips and side quests.
+She showed her appreciation by showering me with praise, complimenting me to her friends, telling me how much she loved our fun day trips and side quests.

 Sex